pgroenbaek/shapeio/README.md

 The following platform dependencies are **only required for shape compression and decompression**.
 Other parts of the module will work fine without them.

 This module uses the `TK.MSTS.Tokens.dll` library by Okrasa Ghia to perform shape file compression and decompression.
-Therefore the Mono runtime is required on Linux and macOS, and the .NET Framework is required on Windows.
+Therefore, if you wish to compress or decompress shapes, the Mono runtime is required on Linux and macOS, and the .NET Framework is required on Windows.

 The `TK.MSTS.Tokens.dll` library is not included with the Python module.
 But can be downloaded as part of the TK_Utils package from [the-train.de](https://the-train.de/downloads/entry/9385-tk-utils-updated/).
+You will only need the DLL file itself from that package.

 See the [Usage section](#compression) for more details on how to compress and decompress shape files.

-How to install the Mono runtime or .NET Framework on your operating system:
+### To install the prerequisites on your operating system:

-### Linux
+#### Linux

 ```bash
 sudo apt update
 sudo apt install mono-complete
 ```

-### macOS
+#### macOS

 ```bash
 brew install mono
 ```

-### Windows
+#### Windows
 Download and install [.NET Framework 4.0 or later](https://dotnet.microsoft.com/en-us/download/dotnet-framework) from Microsoft.

-The .NET Framework is typically already available on most Windows systems.
+The .NET Framework is typically already available on most Windows machines.

 ## Installation